• Skip to primary navigation

 Cover the dish with a lid or a sheet of tinfoil.

-If you are wondering why the courgettes are arranged differently in the above two images, it’s because I forgot to take the photo of the courgettes with the cheese on top, so I had to remake the recipe.
+If you are wondering why the courgettes are arranged differently in the above two images, it's because I forgot to take a photo of the courgettes with the cheese on top, so I had to remake the recipe.
 The courgettes were different sizes and that was the only way I could fit them in the dish 🙂

 4 baked stuffeed courgettes in a baking dish.